Samantha-uk/one/home-assistant/zigzag-panel/blueprint.md

 Plugin specific configuration items are documented in their respective readme files (_Links to these are in the tables above_).

+# Usage
+You can zoom in/out and pan around to examine the graph.
+You can change the location of a Zag by dragging it.
+Once this is done it will remain `locked` in that position (_Displaying a small lock icon_).
+To unlock a Zig, click/press for about half a second and when you release it will unlock.

+# Key to display icons & legends
+TBD
-# Know Issues/Limitations
+# Know Issues
-There are several known issues that will be addressed soon, including:
-- Not saving the layout when you leave the page.
-- Not allowing unlocking of Zigs without using the unlock all button.
-- Zoom to fit ... doesn't!
+- It doesn't correctly Zoom to Fit on initial display.
+Clicking the `ZOOM TO FIT` button will work.
 # Contributing
 Contributions, issues and feature requests are welcome.
-Feel free to check issues page if you want to contribute.
+Feel free to check the issues page if you would like to contribute.
 [Check the contributing guide](/CONTRIBUTING.md).

 {{ template:license }}